Clive Sinclair: Sinclair Research

 In February 1982, Timex obtained a licence to manufacture and market Sinclair's computers in the United States under the name Timex Sinclair.
 In April, the ZX Spectrum was launched at £125 for the 16 kB RAM version and £175 for the 48 kB version.
 It was the first computer in the ZX line to support colour output.
-The ZX Spectrum remained more affordable than other computers on the market, including the BBC Micro, the VIC-20 or Apple II, and during a time of recession and high unemployment in the UK, was positioned by Sinclair as a low-cost home computer for productivity applications.
+The ZX Spectrum remained more affordable than other computers on the market, including the BBC Micro, VIC-20, and Apple II, and during a time of recession and high unemployment in the UK, was positioned by Sinclair as a low-cost home computer for productivity applications.
 However, it also proved to be a popular gift for teenagers and young adults that year.
 This led to a number of these young people learning to program on the ZX Spectrum, using its newfound colour support, to make quirky video games inspired by British humour which they sold through word of mouth and mail order.
 So-called "bedroom coders" using the ZX Spectrum gave rise to the start of the UK's video game industry.
 By 1984, over 3,500 games had been released for the ZX Spectrum.

 The popularity of the ZX Spectrum spread to Western Europe.
-While Sinclair could not import into Eastern European countries still within the Soviet bloc at the time, numerous low-cost clones of the ZX Spectrum sprung up within these countries, further boosting the start of video game development by similar bedroom coders.
+While Sinclair could not export into Eastern European countries still within the Soviet bloc at the time, numerous low-cost clones of the ZX Spectrum sprang up within these countries, further boosting the start of video game development by similar bedroom coders.
 The ZX Spectrum went on to become the UK's most-sold computer, selling more than 5 million units before it was discontinued in 1992.
 Sinclair Research computers accounted for 45% of the British market in 1984, including those from British and American companies.

 The continued success of the computer market continued to help boost Sinclair Research's profit.
 In 1982, the company had a pre-tax profit of £9.2 million on a turnover of £27.6 million.
 Sinclair himself was estimated to a net value of over £100 million in 1983, two years after launching the first of the ZX computers.
 With the additional funds, Sinclair converted the Barker & Wadsworth mineral water bottling factory into the company's headquarters in 1982.
+In January 1983, American news magazine Time named the personal computer the 1982 "Machine of the Year," and Sinclair was one of six individuals from the computing industry who were spotlighted in the accompanying feature.